 Park hours usually get released around 6 months in advance.
 However, they often change as you come closer to the actual date!

-Walt Disney World is constantly changing and it almost inevitable there will be some attraction refurbishments & closures whenever you visit.
+Walt Disney World is constantly changing, and it is almost inevitable there will be some attraction refurbishments & closures whenever you visit.
 This handy guide has all the current renovations and closures at Walt Disney World.

-There are various reservation windows and rules on how you can use Fastpass which you should learn as soon as possible.
-Our Guide to Fastpass+ will give you all the essential information, including tips & tricks.
+There are various reservation windows and rules on how you can use FastPass+, which you should learn as soon as possible.
+Our Guide to Fastpass+ will give you all the essential information.

 Through this free service you can: